-- Audiobooks.com – Great prices and a highly rated App, plus 2 free Audiobooks.
+- Audiobooks.com – Great prices and a highly rated App, plus two free Audiobooks.

-- Audible.com an Amazon Company – The largest collection of Audiobooks and Audible original productions, includes 1 free book trial.
+- Audible.com, an Amazon Company – The largest collection of Audiobooks and Audible original productions, includes one free book trial.

-Now if you want to put your learning on supercharge, you could sign up for a service called Blinkist.
+Now, if you want to put your learning in supercharge, you could sign up for a service called Blinkist.
 I have a yearly membership with Blinkist because it allows me to read or listen to an entire book in summary format in 15 mins.
-Not only that, you have unlimited access to over 3,000 summarized books.
+Not only that, but you also have unlimited access to over 3,000 summarized books.